pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

     uid: foobar-uid
   ...
   spec:
-    count: 2
     minimumRuntimeVersion: v12.0.0
-    minimumMemory: 8Gi
+    minimumMemory: 32Gi
     sharing:
       strategy: TimeSliced

 requests:
 - driverName: cards.dra.example.com
-  partitionable:
+  namedResourcesWithAttributes:
     required:
-    # Selectors are CEL expressions with access to the attributes of the sub-partition
+    # Selectors are CEL expressions with access to the attributes of the named resource
     # that is being checked for a match.
 Each entry here is a request for one resource.
-    # They happen to have the same selector for the example, but could also be different.
     - selector: |-
-        versions["runtimeVersion"] >= "v12.0.0" && quantities["memory"] >= "8Gi"
-    - selector: |-
-        versions["runtimeVersion"] >= "v12.0.0" && quantities["memory"] >= "8Gi"
+        attributes["runtimeVersion"] >= "v12.0.0" && attributes["memory"] >= "32Gi"
 ```

 The semantic is that the selector expression must evaluate to true for a
-particular sub-partition to be usable.
-The initial implementation will use a
-very simplistic approach for satisfying requests: it iterates over the requests
-in order and uses the first sub-partition in a depth-first search which
-matches.
-This locks that instance into a certain partitioning, which then
-influences whether the next request still can be satisfied.
-With that in mind,
-a better way to list sub-partitions would be to list the small ones first in
-the NodeResourceSlice, to avoid using a whole GPU for a claim that could have
-used a smaller sub-partition instead.

-Eventually, this implementation will have to become smarter.
-It needs to
-support backtracking and scoring of possible solutions to find the best one
+particular named resource in `namedResourcesWithAttributes`.

-which satisfies the requests.
-This could be extended to support finding the
+Future extensions could be added to support partioning of resources as well as a
-best solution for a set of pods and their claims.

-Another future extension is to express constraints that must be satisfied for
+express constraints that must be satisfied *between* any selected resources.
+For
-the selected instances.
-For example, selecting two cards which are on the same
+example, selecting two cards which are on the same PCI root complex may be
-PCI root complex may be needed to get the required performance.
+needed to get the required performance.

-Instead of defining a vendor CRD, DRA driver authors or administrators may also
+Instead of defining a vendor-specific CRD, DRA driver authors (or
-decide to allow users to create and reference ResourceClaimParameters directly
+administrators) could decide to allow users to create and reference
-in their ResourceClaim.
-Then the translation step from vendor CRD is not
-needed.
-The downside is a lack of validation of these user-created
-ResourceClaimParameters.
+`ResourceClaimParameters` directly within their `ResourceClaims`.
+This would
+avoid the translation step shown above, but at the cost of (1) providing per-
+claim configuration parameters for their requested resources, and (2) doing any
+sort of validation on the CEL expressions created by the user.

 Resource class parameters are supported the same way.
 To ensure that
 permissions can be limited to administrators, there's a separate cluster-scoped